 With tuition fees steadily rising to WTF rates, monthly rent requiring Walter White salaries in the big cities where the jobs and fun are, and homeownership becoming a hopeless fantasy, staying at home just makes financial sense.

 Clearly, a lot of millennials have the same idea.
 According to a recent Pew study, more American millennials are living at home with their parents than with a spouse for the first time in 130 years.

 Another recent report says that these millennials who stay at home are making less money and commuting more than young adults who have moved out, and are unemployed or underemployed.
 They are also more likely to be men, immigrants, or children of immigrants.

 Whatever the reason, it's not as taboo as it used to be to stay home in your 20s, and no one is really making fun of anyone for doing it (well, except this guy, who deserves it)—including our parents.

-So, we decided to see how these cozy-nested millennials are living.
-We went into their bedrooms, to be specific, and asked how they feel about still living under Mom and Dad's roof.
+So we decided to see how these cozy-nested millennials are living.
+We went into their bedrooms and asked how they feel about still living under mom and dad's roof.

 VICE: What are the benefits of still living at home?

 Trevor: Well, rent, and lack thereof.
 [My house] is not too far out of the city, and it's on the subway line, so it's only about an hour downtown in rush hour.
 So it's not that bad.
 I get my meals.
 I get random things paid for, like toothpaste.
 Oh, and I can use the cars when they're available.